iobroker-community-adapters/ioBroker.device-watcher/README.md

   </tr>
 </table>

-**If one adapter is missing, feel free to open an [issue](https://github.com/ciddi89/ioBroker.device-watcher/issues/new/choose) with request to add it.**
+**If one adapter is missing, feel free to open an request [issue](https://github.com/ciddi89/ioBroker.device-watcher/issues/new/choose) to add it.**

 ### Notifications: